 Everyone remember Cesar Chavez.
 But what about Larry Itliong, Philip Vera Cruz, and the Delano Manongs?
 Uncover where the true origins of the momentous labor movement began — with the Filipino agricultural workers.

 Since the Rescission Act passed in 1946, our Filipino American veterans have had their military service gone unrecognized by the US.
 Learn more about the current efforts being made to remedy this great injustice.

 The State of Pilipinx Studies

 Everyone benefits when taking an ethnic studies course; whether you are pursuing a career in the arts, humanities, social sciences, or physical sciences, cultural competency is relevant to all professional fields.
 Ethnic studies should be a requirement, not an elective!
 This workshop examines Pilipinx Studies, discussing its historical characteristics, importance, and development while presenting avenues to actively establish and sustain our relevant education.
-We will be providing organizing skills and how they translate to post-graduation professional skills.
+We will be providing organizing skills and how they translate on and off campus.

 Organizing for Social Change

 Gain the right skills and tools to organize for social change.
 First, identify an issue by analyzing considerations of the issue’s impact on your community.
 Once an issue is identified, complete a step by step strategy to serve as your organizing roadmap.
 Doing the work to set goals, find resources, reach out to allies, investigate targets, and decide on tactics will ground your objectives in reality, allowing you to actualize change and shift power to the people.